 - • The EU expansion creates legal precedent that US courts and trust funds may reference in ongoing litigation

-- • Workers with pleural plaques on imaging have strong evidence of past asbestos exposure for compensation claims
+- • Workers with pleural plaques on imaging have strong evidence of past mineral fiber exposure for compensation claims

-- • International consensus on asbestos disease causation strengthens arguments before US regulatory agencies
+- • International consensus on occupational disease causation strengthens arguments before US regulatory agencies

 What Exactly Did the European Commission Recognize?